per1234/esparto/README.md

 This also includes the ability to reboot the SONOFF (with a "medium press" > 2sec) or factory reset  ("long press" > 5 sec) .

 More importantly the main design goal of Esparto is 24/7 hardware functionality with no reboots, no matter what the network does.
 Hardware is fully functional after typically < 0.6sec from power on, irrespective of network state.
 Any network outages are gracefully recovered - without rebooting - when the network becomes available again, ensuring zero hardware "downtime".
-Users running fishtanks or security systems or living in areas with poor / patchy WiFi reception will appreciate this feature.
+Users running fishtanks, security systems or ~~iron lungs~~ or living in areas with poor / patchy WiFi reception will appreciate this feature.
 It goes without saying that all devices can be updated Over-The-Air (OTA) once the intial upload has been made.

 ## Wot?
 No ```setup()``` or ```loop()```?